Universal quantum computing with twist-free and temporally encoded lattice surgery: Decoding timelike errors during lattice surgery

-As mentioned above, a lattice surgery decoder also needs to correct logical timelike failures arising from sets of data qubit errors along surface code boundaries of the data qubit patches prior to merging them (recall the example shown in \cref{Fig:LatticeMerge}).
+As mentioned above, a lattice surgery decoder also needs to correct logical timelike failures arising from sets of data qubit errors along boundaries of the logical qubit patches prior to merging them (recall the example shown in \cref{Fig:LatticeMerge}).
 The decoder also needs to correct wrong parity measurements arising from data qubit errors in round $r+1$ which anticommute with the Pauli operator being measured by lattice surgery.
-In constructing such a decoder, note that prior to merging the surface code patches for the $X \otimes X$ measurement, a single $Z$ error along the relevant boundaries would result in a highlighted edge (after implementing MWPM over the full syndrome history) incident to one of the purple boundary vertices shown in \cref{fig:GraphsPast}.
+In constructing such a decoder, note that prior to merging the logical patches for the $X \otimes X$ measurement, a single $Z$ error along the relevant boundaries would result in a highlighted edge (after implementing MWPM over the full syndrome history) incident to one of the purple boundary vertices shown in \cref{fig:GraphsPast}.
 Note that such boundary vertices become parity vertices after merging the surface code patches.
 For the measurement of a general $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ Pauli operator, we define \textit{transition vertices} to be vertices in the set $V^{(s)}_{Bd} = \{v^{(s)}_{b_1}, \cdots, v^{(s)}_{b_m} \}$, where $1 \le s \le r+1$.
-When $s < r+1$, $\{v^{(s)}_{b_1}, \cdots, v^{(s)}_{b_m} \}$ are labels for boundary vertices of the graphs of slipt surface code patches which become parity vertices in round $r+1$.
-If $s=r+1$, then $V^{(r+1)}_{Bd}$ is the set of the parity vertices along the boundaries of the data and ancilla patch regions as shown for instance in \cref{Fig:Graphs2DSlice}.
-Based on previous observations, after implementing MWPM over the full syndrome history of a multi-qubit Pauli measurement via lattice surgery, if there are an odd number of highlighted edges on the data qubit regions incident to transition vertices, the parity of the Pauli measurement needs to be flipped.
+When $s < r+1$, $\{v^{(s)}_{b_1}, \cdots, v^{(s)}_{b_m} \}$ are labels for boundary vertices of the graphs of split logical patches which become parity vertices in round $r+1$.
+If $s=r+1$, then $V^{(r+1)}_{Bd}$ is the set of parity vertices along the boundaries of the logical qubit patches and routing space used to merge the logical qubits (see for instance the parity vertices highlighted in purple in \cref{Fig:Graphs2DSlice}).
+Based on previous observations, after implementing MWPM over the full syndrome history of a multi-qubit Pauli measurement via lattice surgery, if an odd number of space-like highlighted edges are present in logical patches, and such edges are incident to transition vertices, the parity of the Pauli measurement needs to be flipped.
 An illustration of a two-dimensional slice of the matching graphs of \cref{fig:FullSurfaceGraphsWithTimeLike} in the timelike direction (which contains a subset of the spacelike edges and vertices) is shown in \cref{Fig:Graphs2DSlice}.
 In particular, the figure illustrates transition vertices, the past and future ancilla vertices in addition to the past and future vertical edges.

 Combining all the notions introduced in this section, the decoding algorithm for implementing a multi-qubit Pauli measurement via lattice surgery is described in \cref{Alg:LatticeSurgery}.
 Each highlighted edge in step 7) of \cref{Alg:LatticeSurgery} encodes a particular data qubit correction.
 Writing such corrections as a binary row vector, where each column corresponds to a data qubit, we add all corrections arising from each highlighted edge using modulo-two arithmetic.
 Further, note that space-time correlated edges incident to parity vertices in round $r+1$ need to be treated with care in order to correct errors up to the full code distance.
 In particular, a subset of the space-time correlated edges incident to transition vertices can also contribute to $v_2$ (defined in \cref{Alg:LatticeSurgery}).
 A more careful treatment of such edges is provided in \cref{App:SpaceTime}.